Cluster algebras arising from cluster tubes: Introduction

-Cluster algebras were introduced around 2001 by Fomin-Zelevinsky [FZ1] in order to give an algebraic and combinatorial framework for the canonical basis of quantum groups and for the notion of total positivity for semisimple algebraic groups, see [FZ4] for a nice survey on this topic and its background.
-Since they introduced, interesting connections between such algebras and several branches of mathematics have emerged.
-In the categorification theory of cluster algebras, cluster categories [BMRRT, CCS, K1, Am, Du], (stable) module categories over preprojective algebras [GLS1, GLS2, BIRS] play a central role.
-They all have cluster tilting objects, and these cluster tilting objects model the clusters of the corresponding cluster algebras via Caldero-Chapoton's formula [CC] in the case of cluster categories or Gei\ss-Leclerc-Shr\"{o}er's map [GLS1] in the case of preprojective algebras.
-This motivates the study of arbitrary $2-$Calabi-Yau triangulated categories with cluster tilting objects (subcategories).
-Palu defined the cluster character for the $2-$CY triangulated categories which have cluster tilting objects and all cluster tilting objects have no loops or $2-$cycles [Pa1] (see also [FK]).
-It was proved in [IY] [BIRS] that one can mutate cluster tilting object $T$ (respectively maximal rigid object) at any indecomposable direct summand to get a new cluster tilting object $\mu_i(T)$ (resp. maximal rigid object) via exchange triangles in a $2-$CY triangulated category $\C$.
-For any maximal rigid object $T$, one can associate an integer matrix $A_T$ by using the exchange triangles (where $A_T$ we define is the transpose of $B_T$ defined in [BMV]).
-If $A_T$ and $A_{\mu_i(T)}$ are related by Fomin-Zelevinsky's matrix mutation for any maximal rigid object $T$, then we call that the maximal rigid objects form a cluster structure in $\C$ [BMV, BIRS].
-In [BMV], Buan-Marsh-Vatne showed that maximal rigid objects without $2-$cycles form a cluster structure in $\C$ (see also [BIRS]).
-Cluster tilting objects and maximal rigid objects are important objects in $2-$CY triangulated categories.
-They have many nice properties, see for example [I], [KR], [KZ], [IY], [DK], [V], [Y], [ZZ].
-Cluster tilting objects are obvious maximal rigid, but the converse is not true, see [BIKR] for the first examples.
-Cluster tube provide the second examples, in which maximal rigid objects contains loops, contains no $2-$cycles [BMV].
-Cluster tubes, denoted by $\C_n$, is by definition, the orbit category by $\tau^{-1}[1]$ of derived category of the hereditary abelian category of nilpotent representations of a quiver with underlying graph $\widetilde{A}_{n-1}$ and with cyclic orientation.
-It is a $2-$CY triangulated category [BKL1-2].
-In [BMV], a classification of maximal rigid objects in the cluster tube $\C_n$ is given.
-The maximal rigid objects is proved to form a cluster structure.
-Furthermore they use the geometric description of the exchange graph of cluster algebras of type $B_{n-1}$ in [FZ2] to prove that there is a bijection between the set of indecomposable rigid objects in cluster tube $\C _n$ and the set of cluster variables of cluster algebra of type $B_{n-1}$.
-Under this bijection, maximal rigid objects go to clusters [BMV].
-Since the cluster combinatorics of cluster algebras of type $C_{n-1}$ is the same as that of cluster algebras of type $B_{n-1}$ by Proposition 3.15 in [FZ2], there is also a bijection between the set of indecomposable rigid objects in cluster tube $\C _n$ and the set of cluster variables of cluster algebra of type $C_{n-1}$.
+It was proved in \cite{IY,BIRS} that one can mutate a cluster tilting object $T=\oplus_{i=1}^{n}T_i$ (resp. maximal rigid object) at any indecomposable direct summand $T_i$ to get a new cluster tilting object $\mu_i(T)$ (resp. maximal rigid object) via exchange triangles in a $2-$Calabi-Yau triangulated category $\C$.
+To any maximal rigid object $T$, one can associate an integer matrix $A_T$ by using the exchange triangles (where $A_T$ is the transpose of $B_T$ defined in \cite{BMV}, see Section \ref{Sec:Pre}).
+If $A_T$ and $A_{\mu_i(T)}$ are related by Fomin-Zelevinsky's matrix mutation for any maximal rigid object $T$ and any direct summand $T_i$, then we say that the maximal rigid objects form a cluster structure in $\C$ \cite{BIRS,BMV}.
+In \cite{BMV}, Buan-Marsh-Vatne showed that maximal rigid objects without $2-$cycles form a cluster structure in $\C$ (see also \cite{BIRS}).
+Therefore cluster tilting objects and maximal rigid objects are important objects in $2-$Calabi-Yau triangulated categories.
+They have many nice properties, see for example \cite{KR,KZ,IY,DK,V,Y,ZZ}.
+Cluster tilting objects are obviously maximal rigid, but the converse is not true, see \cite{BIKR} for the first examples.
+Cluster tubes provide the second examples, in which the quivers of endomorphism algebras of maximal rigid objects contain loops, but no $2-$cycles \cite{BMV}.
+A cluster tube of rank $n$, denoted by $\C_n$, is by definition, the orbit category by $\tau^{-1}[1]$ of the derived category of the hereditary abelian category of nilpotent representations of the quiver with underlying graph $\widetilde{A}_{n-1}$ and with cyclic orientation.
+It is a $2-$Calabi-Yau triangulated category \cite{BKL,Ke1}.
+In \cite{BMV}, a classification of maximal rigid objects in the cluster tube $\C_n$ is given.
+The maximal rigid objects are proved to form a cluster structure.
+Furthermore they use the geometric description of the exchange graph of the cluster algebra of type $B_{n-1}$ in \cite{FZ2} to prove that there is a bijection between the set of indecomposable rigid objects in the cluster tube $\C _n$ and the set of cluster variables of the cluster algebra of type $B_{n-1}$.
+Under this bijection, maximal rigid objects go to clusters.
+Since the cluster combinatorics of the cluster algebra of type $C_{n-1}$ is the same as that of the cluster algebra of type $B_{n-1}$ by Proposition 3.15 in \cite{FZ2}, there is a bijection between the set of indecomposable rigid objects in the cluster tube $\C _n$ and the set of cluster variables of the cluster algebra of type $C_{n-1}$.